-The Exchangeable Preferred Stock ranks senior in right of payment to all classes or series of the Company's capital stock as to dividends and upon liquidation, dissolution or winding up of the Company.
+The exchangeable preferred stock ranks senior in right of payment to all classes or series of CCIC's capital stock as to dividends and upon liquidation, dissolution or winding up of CCIC.

-Without the consent of the Holders of at least two-thirds of the then outstanding Exchangeable Preferred Stock, the Company may not authorize, create (by way of reclassification or otherwise) or issue:
+Without the consent of the Holders of at least two-thirds of the then outstanding exchangeable preferred stock, CCIC may not authorize, create (by way of reclassification or otherwise) or issue:

-- (1) any class or series of capital stock of the Company ranking senior to the Exchangeable Preferred Stock ("Senior Securities"); - (2) any obligation or security convertible or exchangeable into, or evidencing a right to purchase, shares of any class or series of Senior Securities.
+- (1) any class or series of capital stock of CCIC ranking senior to the exchangeable preferred stock ("Senior Securities"); or - (2) any obligation or security convertible or exchangeable into, or evidencing a right to purchase, shares of any class or series of Senior Securities.

-Notwithstanding the foregoing, the Company may, without the consent of the Holders of the Exchangeable Preferred Stock, authorize, create (by way of reclassification or otherwise) or issue:
+Notwithstanding the foregoing, CCIC may, without the consent of the Holders of the exchangeable preferred stock, authorize, create (by way of reclassification or otherwise) or issue:

-- (1) any class or series of capital stock of the Company ranking on a parity with the Exchangeable Preferred Stock ("Parity Securities"); or - (2) any obligation or security convertible or exchangeable into, or evidencing a right to purchase, shares of any class or series of Parity Securities.
+- (1) any class or series of capital stock of CCIC ranking on a parity with the exchangeable preferred stock ("Parity Securities"); or - (2) any obligation or security convertible or exchangeable into, or evidencing a right to purchase, shares of any class or series of Parity Securities.